In and around the watermill in Tuscany

 The Gardens

 The large walled garden has a vine verandah and rose pergola.
-For meals in the sunshine there are millstone tables and abarbecue.
-Another garden leads off the courtyard and has lavender beds and kiwi fruit trees, while the riverside gardens feature a plunge pool (the old olive press reservoir), a shaded terrace and a bamboozery through which you can walk.
+For meals in the sunshine there are millstone tables, and a barbecue.
+The riverside gardens feature the old olive press reservoir (now filled with chilly water from the mountains, in which you can plunge or just dangle your toes).
+There's also a terrace overlooking the river and a bamboozery through which you can walk.

 Posara